kumekay/talks/micropython_espnow/slides.md

 ---

-## How the recevier knows that the packet is for it?
+## How the does the receiver know that the packet is for it?

 ```python
 # Broadcast address